maflcko/b-c-gui-translations-review/reviews/de.md

         <translation>Ob PSBT-Kontrollen angezeigt werden sollen. </translation>

 ERR
 Trailing whitespace at the end of the translation.
-Also, "Kontrollen" is uncommon in this context; "Steuerelemente" or "Bedienelemente" is more appropriate.
+Also, "Kontrollen" is uncommon in German UI; "Bedienelemente" is more appropriate.

 Correct translation:
-Ob PSBT-Steuerelemente angezeigt werden sollen.
+Ob PSBT-Bedienelemente angezeigt werden sollen.
 ```

 <!-- cache_translation_check_de_7f16d7c974a18118959dea2c14d2be7b801ba8c842760c52722b75a9e55bb3c6 -->